Billions of texts are sent every day. Having an easy-to-use messaging app is essential.

 Searching for messages

-This round goes to Google Messages because the moment you tap on that search bar, you see two rows: People and Categories.
+This round goes to Google because when you tap on that search bar, you see two rows: People and Categories.

 Under the People row, you see the recent users you had conversations with.
 You can tap on any to search through that conversation.